 With regard to resource accreditation, MISO seeks to assure that planning resources are available during the times they are needed the most by aligning resource accreditation with availability during the highest risk periods in each season, referred to a Resource Adequacy Hours ("RA Hours").
 To accomplish this in a seasonal construct, MISO proposes to determine the SAC for certain classes of resources.
 The affected resources are Demand Response Resources and Capacity Resources that are Generation Resources (collectively "Schedule 53 Resources").
 Resources, which are designated as Schedule 53 Resources will be subject to the proposed availability-based accreditation methodology established in a new Schedule 53 of the MISO Tariff.
-Resources that are not subject to Schedule 53 (Dispatchable Intermittent Resources, Intermittent Generation, Electric Storage Resources, External Resources or Use Limited Resources) will continue to have their accreditation to a seasonal basis.167
+Resources that are not subject to Schedule 53 (Dispatchable Intermittent Resources, Intermittent Generation, Electric Storage Resources, External Resources or Use Limited Resources) will continue to have their accreditation determined generally as it is done today, with appropriate adjustments made to convert their accreditation to a seasonal basis.169